-Iberet Folic-500 is a hematinic containing iron in the Gradumet controlled-release vehicle; vitamin C for enhancement of iron absorption and the B-complex vitamins including Folic Acid.
+Iberet Folic-500 is an Abbott hematinic containing iron in the Gradumet controlled-release vehicle; vitamin C for enhancement of iron absorption and the B-complex vitamins including Folic Acid.
 The Iberet Folic 500 Filmtab is for oral use.

-Iberet Folic 500 is indicated in non-pregnant adults for treatment of iron deficiency in nonpregnant adults and prevention of concomitant folic acid deficiency where there is an associated deficient intake or increased need for the B-complex vitamins.
-Iberet Folic-500 is also indicated in pregnancy for the prevention and treatment of iron deficiency where there is a concomitant deficient intake or increased need for the B-complex vitamins (including folic acid).
+Iberet Folic 500 is indicated in non-pregnant adults for treatment of iron deficiency and prevention of concomitant folic acid deficiency where there is an associated deficient intake or increased need for the B-complex vitamins.
+Iberet Folic 500 is also indicated in pregnancy for the prevention and treatment of iron deficiency where there is a concomitant deficient intake or increased need for the B-complex vitamins (including folic acid).

-Hypersensitivity to any of its ingredients.
+Known sensitivity to any of its ingredients.
 Repeated blood transfusions or parenteral iron therapy contraindicate concurrent oral iron therapy.
 Iberet Folic 500 is contraindicated in the rare instance of hypersensitivity to folic acid and in patients with pernicious anaemia.

-The nature should be established and underlying causes determined.
+Where anaemia exists, its nature should be established and underlying causes determined.
 Due to the risk of mouth ulcerations and tooth discolouration, tablets should not be sucked, chewed or kept in mouth, but swallowed whole with water.
 In older patients and those tending to lead to vitamin B12 depletion, serum B12 levels should be regularly assessed during treatment with Iberet Folic 500.
 Patients with rare hereditary problems of galactose intolerance, Lapp lactase deficiency or glucose-galactose malabsorption should not take this medicine.

 The likelihood of gastric intolerance to iron in the controlled-release Gradumet vehicle is remote.
 If such should occur, the tablet may be taken after a meal.